 The aesthetics of the course come together on the three lakeside holes, #7, #8, and #9.
 These holes have a 40-acre lake running along the left side and large trees running down the right side.
 The beautiful landscape of Mississippi farmland can be seen across the lake, creating a sense of serenity while playing these three picturesque yet difficult golf holes.

 In 2011, Nathan Crace, ASGCA Assoc. designed a new practice facility for the men’s & women’s golf team and in doing so redesigned #10 & #18, with a recognizable “Paw” as the final finishing green.
-This shortened the course to 6,604 and reduced the par to 71.
+This shortened the course to 6,600 and reduced the par to 71.
 The result was a more fun and enjoyable experience for everyone.
 Working with the MSU Forestry Department, additional trees were planted on several holes in 2012 & 2013 with volunteers from the Forestry Club and community members.
-Once these mature, it will give the course a whole new look and help more clearly define each hole.

 During the summer of 2022 the course went under a greens renovation transitioning from MS Supreme greens to an ultradwarf grass called TifEagle headed up by MSU Graduate, Tommy Shook.
 In addition, the #9 greens complex from 50 yards and in was completely redesigned by Nathan Crace, ASGCA to a more friendly and playable complex.
 Tee boxes on holes 2 and 13 were converted from bermuda grass to zoysia grass along with being flattend.
 The entire project was funded by the golf course and was slightly over $500,000.
 Leading the way was Head Superintendent, Jimmy McPherson, GCSAA and his crew on many of the improvements made to the course during the summer months which were made to enhance the playability of the course.